About This Chapter

 This lesson will compare classical conditioning and operant conditioning.
 Examples are provided and key terms associated with each type of learning are defined.

-9. Watson and Little Albert
+9. Psychologist John Watson & the Little Albert Experiment

 Does classical conditioning work on humans?
 In this lesson, you'll explore this question as poor Little Albert is taught to fear a rat.
 You'll also see how classical conditioning can be used in advertising.